Posted on 2 Comments

 3. Focus on the whole child.
 Transgender children are so much more than a pronoun.
 Find out what gives them joy.
 Talk with them about books, hobbies, or other activities they enjoy.
 Praise them for the beautiful person they are.

 5. Think of creative ways to divide your classroom activities.
 Even after she transitioned, my daughter was instructed to line up in the boys line in gym class.
 Her reaction was embarrassment and hurt feelings.
 The gym teacher publicly shamed my daughter in front of her peers.
-Despite a 504 instructing the teacher to come up with creative ways to divide the class, it persisted.
+It persisted despite a 504 instructing the teacher to devise creative ways to divide the class.
 Ideas can be anything from your favorite color or guess the number.
 Have fun with it.
 Dividing into the binary is so 2000.

-For more incredible suggestions subscribe to one of my favorite newsletters targeted towards educators.
+For more incredible suggestions, subscribe to one of my favorite newsletters targeted toward educators.
 Time To Thrive is an annual conference held by the Human Rights Campaign.
 Their monthly newsletter is a bright spot in my day.
 Most important, in your classroom, make sure all are welcome.

 Posted on 6 Comments